garybgenett/gary-os/README.md

   openrc
   ```

-If it is required to manually discover an available network, use the 'wpa_cli'
+If it is required to manually discover an available network, use the `wpa_cli`
 command.
-If preferred, the 'wpa_gui' graphical utility is available on
+If preferred, the `wpa_gui` graphical utility is available on
 [Rootfs].

   ```